By Barrie Bismark of Daily Dump: Life is a Shit Show

 There you have it.
 These things won’t last long.
 Get a head start on your holiday shopping now!

 This post was originally published on Daily Dump: Life is a Shit Show.

 About the Author

 I’m Barrie.
 I’m sarcastic, vocal, stubborn, strong willed, and kind of a pain in the ass.
 I have a husband who I have been married to for 11 years and three beautiful children boy (8), girl (6), and girl (3).
+I currently work full-time and in my free time I enjoy….oh wait.
+I have no free time.
+I love spending as much time as I can with my husband and children.
 Being a mom is one of the hardest things I have ever done, but also one of the most rewarding.
 I am amazed every day at the chaos, laughs, adventures, and exhaustion that motherhood brings.
-I have been featured on Huffington Post, Scary Mommy, Babble, Parent Co., Sammiches and Psych Meds, For Every Mom, Bon Bon Break, and am a contributing writer for Suburban Misfit Moms, Modern Mom, and Her View From Home.
-(Follow Barrie on her blog The Daily Dump, on Facebook, on Twitter, and on Pinterest.
+I have been featured on Scary Mommy, Babble, Parent Co., Sammiches and Psych Meds, For Every Mom, and am a contributing writer on Modern Mom.